erlisakulla/bdg-django-react-xp3/README.md

 * **React JS** is used together with **CSS**
 * **Axios** is used to make HTTP request to the server.
 ## Setup
-To run this project, install it locally using npm:
 * **Server side**\
 MySql must be locally installed.
 You have to manually create a database named "game".
 Then in order to create the entities with the corresponding data:
 ```